rawCode4U/Chatbot-for-Covid-19-Communicatiion-Crisis/README.md

 ## Overview

 ### What's the problem?
 In times of crisis, communications systems are often overwhelmed with people trying to find basic information about testing, symptoms, community response, and other resources.
-When communication lines get clogged, people who need real help can't get through.So, I am made this Chatbots help peoples giving information about Covid 19 Safety ,precautions, News and many more from trusted Sources.
+When communication lines get clogged, people who need real help can't get through.So, I am made this Chatbot help peoples giving information about Covid 19 Safety ,precautions, News and many more from trusted Sources.

 ## The idea